Global investors pile into China stocks ahead of MSCI index entry

 “I believe they’re building up positions ahead of June’s MSCI China inclusion, which would be the biggest market stimulus in the short term.”

-The MSCI’s simulated list of 222 large capitalization stocks to be considered in the index spans the financial, consumer, materials and utility sectors and includes banking giant ICBC (601398.SS) and top consumer brand Tsingtao Brewery (600600.SS).
+The MSCI’s simulated list of 222 large capitalisation stocks to be considered in the index spans the financial, consumer, materials and utility sectors and includes banking giant ICBC and top consumer brand Tsingtao Brewery.

 The initial MSCI inclusion will see China A-shares represent a mere 0.73 percent of its emerging market index.